Chapter 23: A Spiritual Attitude Towards Things

 Very intelligent, scientific analysis will reveal that there is something wrong with the world, and it is not as it appears on the surface.
-Also, when there is a catastrophe and a loss of everything that one holds as dear and worthwhile in life – then also there is a feeling that everything is useless.
+Also, when there is a catastrophe and a loss of everything that one holds as dear and worthwhile in life, then also there is a feeling that everything is useless.
 Something becomes useless only in comparison with something else which we regard as useful.
 There cannot be a total uselessness of everything, because such a feeling is comparative.

-The third is called prasava vairagya.
+The third kind is called prasava vairagya.
 A woman feels disgust when she bears a child.
-“Oh, horror it is!”
+“Oh, what a horror it is!”
 Life itself is meaningless for her due to the agony of the travail, and she makes up her mind that such a sorry state of affairs may not be repeated.
 But it is temporary, like the other vairagyas, because when the pain goes, the idea that there has been pain also goes, and once again the mind gets into the earlier ways of thinking of those conditions of life which provide the usual comforts, pleasures, etc.

 These are all quite different from what yoga requires of us.
 Dispassion, which is the great requisite of yoga, is not any one of these, but something different altogether.
 Dṛṣṭa anuśravika viṣaya vitṛṣṇasya vaśīkārasaṁjña vairāgyam (Y.S.
 1.15), says Patanjali in his famous aphorism.
 Vairagya is not abhava vairagya, smasana vairagya or prasava vairagya.
-What is it that we are required to practice and make our own?
+What is it that we are required to practise and make our own?
 It is an entirely spiritual attitude towards things.
 Vitrishna is the word used in this aphorism.
-Trishna is craving, a lust for pleasure, a hunger for satisfaction, a thirst that we feel inside due to the lack of comfortable objects; this is called trishna.
-The object itself is not of primary importance here.
-The attitude towards the object is of greater importance.
+Trishna is craving, a lust for pleasure, a hunger for satisfaction, a thirst that we feel inside due to the lack of comfortable objects.
+The object itself is not of primary importance here; the attitude towards the object is of greater importance.
 The greed for gold may be present in the mind of a thief or a miser, but a child has no greed for gold even if it sees a gold ornament, because it cannot perceive the value of gold.
-The gold is gold whether it is in the presence of a child, a monkey, a miser or a thief.
-It is the same object; it has not changed its character.
-Its value is the same.
-The value of the gold is not diminished merely because it is placed in front of a baby, but the attitude of the baby is different from that of a miser, a thief, etc.
+Gold is gold whether it is in the presence of a child, a monkey, a miser or a thief.
+It is the same object; it has not changed its character, and its value is the same.
+The value of the gold is not diminished merely because it is placed in front of a baby, but the attitude of a baby towards it is different from that of a miser, a thief, and so on.

 While the nature of the object exerts an influence upon the mind, no doubt, and it is necessary that we are free from atmospheres which are infested with such objects of attraction, it is more important to remember that yoga is an internal adjustment with the existing condition of things.
 Yoga does not aim at transformation of the world, because such a thing is not necessary.
 What is necessary is a self-adjustment with the order of things.
 In a famous mantra of the Isavasya Upanishad it is said, yāthātathyato'rthān vyadadhāc chāśvatībhyas samābhyaḥ (Isa Up.
-8): The great wisdom of the creator projected the universe in the manner in which it ought to be, and it does not need a modification or an amendment of the act.
+8): The great wisdom of the Creator projected the universe in the manner in which it ought to be, and it does not need a modification or an amendment of the act.
 The act of God is not subject to amendment.
 It has been very wisely constituted by Him, and it is futile on the part of any human being or group of people to think that the acts of God can be amended by our little efforts.
 He has permanently fixed the order of things, and if we accept the wisdom of God, we have also to accept the correctness of this order with which He has manifested this universe.